-Learning E-Platjorni.
-To develop an decentralised Open Learning E- ((1)) Platform (d.OLEP) for the distributed production, distribution and fruition of knowledge and know-how on DfS focused on S.PSS&DE, with a modular and adaptable package for curricular courses composed by: learning resources (video, slide shows, texts, LAB CHINA audio, etc.), teaching tools, design tools, LAB BRAZIL guidelines for courses design & implementations, and courses and modules AFRICA 💞 ((p) programs examples.
-It can be described as a (c) (c) × modular e-package of teaching materials and tools that researchers/educators (as well as students, designers, entrepreneurs and interested persons/ institutions) worldwide will be able to download (free of charge), modify, remix and reuse, i.e. in a copyleft ethos.
-The d.OLEP will allow the exchange in an openethos and with a learning-by-sharing approa between all HEIs, favouring in this way a multipol intercultural cross-fertilisation and consolidation knowledge-base and know-how on DfS focused o of DE.
-The design and development of the distribution on the already developed and tested LeNS and Le NSes platforms (Asialink and Edulink EU funded projects).
-2.1 Design and implementation of seminars: Taking into consideration the results of WP1 (in p specific topic of interest and the clustering of part • • activity foresees the design, organisation and imp Tasks main non-European partner will take the lead in c will be done in collaboration with the other local European partners.
-Seminars will target regional design teachers, researchers and practitioners); n noreover relevant institutions and organisations active in the local context (such as companies, consultancies, industrial associations, governments, public institutions, NGOs etc.) will be invited.
-Each seminar will deepen DfS focused on S.PSS applied to specific DE type/s identified as strategic by the local partners (WP1 results).
-The outcome of each seminar is expected to provide insights, suggestions and indications to drive the design of the curricular pilot courses.
-In particular it is expected to design courses which are very relevant for the local productive contexts because they meet their priorities and needs (strengthening in this way the link between university and industry by enhancing employability).
+To develop an decentralised Open Learning E-Platform (d.OLEP) for the distributed production, distribution and fruition of knowledge and know-how on DfS focused on S.PSS&DE, with a modular and adaptable package for curricular courses composed by: learning resources (video, slide shows, texts, audio, etc.), teaching tools, design tools, guidelines for courses design & implementations, and courses and modules programs examples.
+It can be described as a modular e-package of teaching materials and tools that researchers/educators (as well as students, designers, entrepreneurs and interested persons/institutions) worldwide will be able to download (free of charge), modify, remix and reuse, i.e. in a copyleft ethos.
+The d.OLEP will allow the exchange in an openethos and with a learning-by-sharing approach of teaching subsidies, between all HEIs, favouring in this way a multipolar dissemination, as well as the intercultural cross-fertilisation and consolidation of project results, i.e. knowledge-base and know-how on DfS focused on S.PSS applied to various type of DE.
+The design and development of the distributed web platform will be based on the already developed and tested LeNS and LeNSes platforms (Asialink and Edulink EU funded projects).

+2.1 Design and implementation of seminars: